pranav-ganesh/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * CMM is adapted from AddressBook-Level3 (AB3)
-* For the detailed documentation of AddressBook-Level3 project, see the [!Address Book Product Website](https://se-education.org/addressbook-level3/)
+* For the detailed documentation of AddressBook-Level3 project, see the Address Book Product Website
 * Libraries used: JavaFX, Jackson, JUnit5

 --------------------------------------------------------------------------------------------------------------------